kthyng/tabs/README.md

 You should now be able to `import tabs` from any Python script, ipython window, or Jupyter notebook.

+## Binder version
+You can access and then download data using this package with a Binder version here: https://github.com/kthyng/galveston_data

 ## Notes:

 You can read in the metadata for a buoy with